morsca/weezevent-sdk/README.md

 # weezevent-sdk

-Weezevent Java SDK Client is a Java helper tool to communicate with [Weezevent API](https://api.weezevent.com), wich gives access to basic functionalities of the Weezevent Ticketing solution.
+Weezevent Java SDK Client is a Java helper tool to communicate with [Weezevent API](https://api.weezevent.com), which gives access to basic functionalities of the Weezevent Ticketing solution.

 This project is based on :
 * Jackson 2.5.3
-* Apache HttpClient 4.4.1
+* Apache HttpClient 4.4.1 (or Spring RestTemplate)

-# compile
+## compile

 The project uses Maven.